sasha-ruby/sasha-ruby.github.io/apps.md

 <div class="posts">
     <article class="post">
         <p>These are some of the data products I developed recently.
-They're all open-sourced, and available on [GitHub](https://github.com/sasha-ruby).</p>
+They're all open-sourced, and available on <a href="https://github.com/sasha-ruby">GitHub</a>.</p>
     </article>
     <article class="post">